isetbio/ISETImagePipeline/README.md

 │   ├── priorEffect.m       # The effect of prior on optimal mosaic design (cone ratio)
 │   ├── labDistance.m       # The Spatial CIELAB loss function
 │   ├── ...
-├── dichromacy
+├── peripheral
 │   ├── computePeripheral.m # Image reconstruction at different visual eccentricity
 │   ├── ...
 ...
 ```

 ## Contact
 Feel free to contact me if you any questions or comments at
-lingqiz at sas dot upenn dot edu
+*lingqiz at sas dot upenn dot edu*